USDepartmentofLabor/ableist-language-detector/docs/installation.rst

 Stable release
 --------------

-To install ability-skills-decoder, run this command in your terminal:
+To install ableist-language-detector, run this command in your terminal:

 .. code-block:: console

-    $ pip install ability_skills_decoder
+    $ pip install ableist_language_detector

-This is the preferred method to install ability-skills-decoder, as it will always install the most recent stable release.
+This is the preferred method to install ableist-language-detector, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.